 To begin working with families, nurses must have a scientific knowledge base in family theory as well as an adequate knowledge base in family nursing.
-Although the past and present health care system tend to emphasize the individual, family focus is not needed in order to be able to safety discharge client back to family or community setting.
+Although the past and present health care system tends to emphasize the individual, the family focus is not needed in order to be able to safely discharge the client back to a family or community setting.

 Friedman (1992) suggest 3 focuses:-

-- The individual with family as context.
+- The individual with family as a context

-- Relationship within family.
+- Relationship within family

 - Processes within the family (transactional)

 For the purpose, family nursing has 3 levels of approaches:-

 The 1° focus is on the health and development of an individual member existing within a specific environment.
 Although the nurse focuses on the nursing process on individuals health states, the nurse also assesses the extent to which the family provides the individual basic needs.

 When the family as a client is the approach, family process and relationship (parenting or family caregiving ) is the primary focus of nursing care.
 The focus of nursing assessment usually on pattern versus individual characteristics.